 Immune discovery points to stroke therapy

-Having a stroke damages immune cells as well as affecting the brain, research has found.
+Having a stroke damages immune cells as well as affecting the brain, researchers at The Roslin Institute have found.

 The findings help explain why patients have a greater risk of catching life-threatening infections, such as pneumonia, after having a stroke.